West-Lane-Translator/wlt_content/content/pages/Introduction.md

 while maintaining world-class signal quality, including HD digital music and news.

-West Lane Translator is the licensee of KXCR, 90.7 FM -- bringing community news, public service and music programming to the Florence area since April of 2014.

 Take some time to explore our web site.
 Here you will find access to the information you need to make the most of our available services.